.canvas Directory Contract

 See also: the UX-narrative sibling spec at

-How a session is born, grows, survives interruption, is compacted, rewound, or branched, and how it switches models per turn.
+How a session is born, grows, survives interruption, is compacted, rewound, or forked, and how it switches models per turn.
 The loop semantics, the chunk stream, the abort path, the run-state machine, the permission-scope layering, and the session-status back-channel.

 Two layers of knowledge an agent reaches for beyond its tools.
 Skills (lazy, advertise-then-load, agent picks when relevant) and project instructions (eager, unconditional, the floor every session stands on).